RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

     Where:

-    - `protocol`: Server protocol: ftp, ftps, http, https
+    - `protocol` - Server protocol: ftp, ftps, http, https
-    - `username`: Your username, if needed
+    - `username` - Your username, if needed
-    - `password`: Your password, if needed
+    - `password` - Your password, if needed
-    - `hostname`: Hostname or IP address of the server
+    - `hostname` - Hostname or IP address of the server
-    - `port`: Port number of the server, if not standard
+    - `port` - Port number of the server, if not standard
-    - `path`: Path to the file, if needed
+    - `path` - Path to the file, if needed
-    - `filename`: Filename of the RDB file, including the .gz suffix if the file is compressed
+    - `filename` - Filename of the RDB file, including the .gz suffix if the file is compressed

 ### RDB File From an Amazon Simple Storage Service (AWS S3) Bucket